studerus/pepper-android-realtime-chat/README.md

 - **"Approach him/her"** - Intelligently approach a detected person for interaction
 - **"Come to me"** - Alternative command to approach the user

+#### Gaze Control
+- **"Look at [target]"** - Directs Pepper's gaze towards a specific 3D position relative to robot base
+  - *"Look at the ground in front of you"* - AI calculates coordinates (1.0, 0.0, 0.0)
+  - *"Look up at the ceiling"* - AI calculates coordinates (0.0, 0.0, 2.5)
+  - *"Look two meters to your left and one meter up"* - AI calculates coordinates (0.0, 2.0, 1.0)
+  - *"Look at the ground one meter ahead for 5 seconds"* - Duration control with auto-return
+- **Perfect for Vision Analysis** - *"What do you see one meter in front of you on the ground?"*
+  - AI automatically: 1) Looks at position 2) Captures image 3) Analyzes vision 4) Returns gaze

 #### Navigation & Mapping
 - **"Create a map"** - Start mapping the current environment
 - **"Move forward 2 meters"** - Guide Pepper during mapping